joinpursuit/capstone/take-home-challenge-1/README.md

 ## Ending an Interview Process

 You have the right to decline a take home challenge if the challenge is very unreasonable.
-For example you can dec;ome if it is expected to take 2 weeks of full-time work, if the company expects you to pay money to take some sort of test, or if the take-home is on cyber security and that is not your interest or doesn't match the job description.
+For example you can decline if it is expected to take 2 weeks of full-time work, if the company expects you to pay money to take some sort of test, or if the take-home is on cyber security and that is not your interest or doesn't match the job description.
 In the unlikely situation this occurs, politely tell them you are not interested in continuing and then the interview process will be over.

 Remember, the interview process goes both ways.
 Not only are they interviewing you to be a good fit, you are interviewing them to see if you would fit in with them.
 Walking away from an interview can be a tough choice, but you must set your best interests first.